Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Abstract

 \section{Abstract}

-This article is concerned with networked estimation in a system composed of a source that is observed by a sensor, a remote monitor that needs to estimate the state of the source in real time, and a communication channel that connects the source to the monitor.
+In this article, we establish a comprehensive theoretical framework for remote estimation in a networked system composed of a source that is observed by a sensor, a remote monitor that needs to estimate the state of the source in real time, and a communication channel that connects the source to the monitor.
 The source is a partially observable dynamical process, and the communication channel is a packet-erasure channel with feedback.
-Our main objective is to obtain the fundamental performance limits of the underlying networked system in the sense of a causal tradeoff between the packet rate and the mean square error when both forward and backward channels are unreliable.
-We characterize an optimal coding policy profile consisting of a scheduling policy for the encoder and an estimation policy for the decoder.
-We complement our theoretical results with a numerical analysis, and compare the performance limits of the networked system in different communication~regimes.
+We consider a novel communication model that captures implicit information.
+Our main objective is to identify the optimal strategies and the fundamental performance limits of the underlying system in the sense of a causal tradeoff between the packet rate and the mean square error when both forward and backward channels are unreliable.
+We characterise an optimal coding policy profile consisting of a scheduling policy for an encoder and an estimation policy for a decoder, collocated with the source and the monitor, respectively.
+We derive the recursive equations that must be solved online by the encoder and the decoder.
+In addition, we prove that the value function, originally defined over an expanding information set, admits a lower-dimensional representation depending only on two variables.
+We discuss the structural properties of the optimal policies, and analyse the computational complexity of an algorithm proposed for their computation.
+We then examine a range of special cases derived from our main theoretical results.
+We complement the theoretical results with a numerical analysis, and compare the performance of different remote estimation tasks in various operating regimes.